The Mission of the Port Ludlow Voice is to inform its readers of events

 Changes Over the Years:

-Now page count runs up to 52 pages with quarterly inserts of Regularly Scheduled Activities.
-Over six pages of display advertisements and three pages of classified advertising contribute operating funds.
+Now page count runs up to 36 pages with, over six pages of display advertisements and three pages of classified advertising contribute operating funds.
 The all-volunteer staff numbers approximately 25 and is guided by Managing Editors.
-All volunteers produce copy on their personal computers and send it to various editors via e-mail.
+All volunteers produce copy on their personal computers and send it to various editors via email.
 Proofing is done on-line and the final magazine is uploaded to the printer’s website.

-Copy deadlines are the 10th of the month preceding the date of issue.
+Copy deadlines are the 8th of the month preceding the date of issue.
 For additional information on the Voice and copy guidelines, contact the Managing Editors.
-For information on advertising, contact the Display or Classified Advertising Manager.
+For information on advertising, contact the Display Advertising Manager email@example.com or Classified Advertising Manager Classified@plvoice.org, or Web Advertising Manager firstname.lastname@example.org.

 All residents living in or owning property in Port Ludlow Master Planned Resort (MPR) are eligible to receive the Voice free of charge.
-Homeowners and Snowbirds receiving mail at addresses outside the delivery area or others who wish to subscribe may do so for $30/year or $2.50/issue for partial year subscriptions.
-Contact the Subscription Manager for further details at P. O. Box 65077, Port Ludlow WA 98365.
+Homeowners and Snowbirds receiving mail at addresses outside the delivery area or others who wish to subscribe may do so for $36/year or $3.00/issue for partial year subscriptions.
+Click on the link to send an email to the Subscription Manager with your name and address to start a subscription: email@example.com.

 For more information about Port Ludlow